OpenAnnePro/AnnePro2-Bootloader/README.md

 The `bootloader.bin` file is a direct dump of the flash content.
 Meanwhile the `bootloader.idb` is an IDA database for my current reversing work.

+The `writeFirmware.js` is largely copy-pasta from the Windows distribution of ObinsKit app.
+It contains the important routines for firmware download through the Obins IAP.
+I will soon<sup>TM</sup> write a tool for flashing file onto the Anne Pro 2 as a POC.

 # Other Resources
 Look around in this Github Org it has all kind of information about the Anne Pro 2.
 Inclduing a copy of my current reversing schematics.